alexklibisz/bdv2s3/README.md

 ## Reference

+### Usecase

+I use this to backup docker-compose volumes in some self-hosted apps.

 ### Functionality

 * Run the bdv2s3 container as part of your docker-compose stack.
 Mount the docker volumes that you want to backup in the `/backup` directory.